aniket-kr/Algorithms-1/README.md

 API Notes
 ---------
- + `Collection` interface is the base interface of all data structures that hold a single type of element.
+ + `Collection` abstract class is the base abstract class of all data structures that hold a single type of element.

- + `List`, `Queue`, `Stack`, `Deque` and `PriorityQueue` interfaces, all extend the base `Collection` interface.
-Note that `Map` does __NOT__ extend this interface.
+ + `List`, `Queue`, `Stack`, `Deque` and `PriorityQueue` all extend the base `Collection` abstract class and are themselves abstract.
+Note that `Map` does __NOT__ extend this abstract class.

- + `Map` is another (different) interface that is the base class for data structures that associate a given "key" to the provided "value".
+ + `Map`, an abstract class, is the base for all data structures that associate a given "key" to the provided "value".

- + `OrderMap` extends `Map` interface to take advantage of the fact that the "keys" can be ordered, and hence provides an extended API that can be implemented efficiently.
+ + `OrderMap` extends `Map` abstract class to take advantage of the fact that "keys" can be ordered, and hence provides an extended API that can be implemented efficiently.

- + The abstract class `Sorter` is package-private but provided a base class to inherit certain overloads of the `sort()` method.
+ + Abstract class `Sorter` is package-private but provides a base class to inherit certain overloads of the `sort()` method.
 All other public classes in package `sorting` inherit the base class `Sorter`.

 Implementation Notes
 --------------------